mlpack/blog/doc/tutorials/Shikhar2017Week04.md

+@brief Profiling for parallelization and parallel stochastic optimization methods - Week 4
+@author Shikhar Bhardwaj
-Title: Profiling for parallelization and parallel stochastic optimization methods - Week 4
+@page Shikhar2017WeekFour Profiling for parallelization and parallel stochastic optimization methods - Week 4
-Date: 2017-06-27 17:26:00
+@date 2017-06-27 17:26:00

-Tags: gsoc, openMP, parallel, optimization
-Author: Shikhar Bhardwaj
+@section Shikhar2017WeekFour Profiling for parallelization and parallel stochastic optimization methods - Week 4

 This week I completed the initial implementation of parallel SGD, along with a couple of tests for the new code.
 The PR ([#1037](https://github.com/mlpack/mlpack/pull/1037))